 - contact appropriate authorizers and request eReimbursement Funding User Authorization

-ASTRA authorizations that are designated by 6pm becomes effective in eReimbursement the following day.
+ASTRA authorizations that are designated by 6:00 pm become effective in eReimbursement the following day.

 Additional approvers can be added to each eReimbursement on an ad hoc basis.

 Payees who did not initiate the eReimbursement will be added to the approver flow to confirm the amount due to them.
 Payees submitting and approving their reimbursement certify the items and totals are proper charges for materials, merchandise or services furnished to the University of Washington.

 - Receipts should be electronically attached to the eReimbursement form within Ariba as the document of record